 Why India needs GST, so the answer to that is GST is a tax with a comprehensive and continuous chain of set-off benefits to the level of retailers.
 It is mainly a tax only on value addition at each stage, and a supplier at each step is allowed to set off through a credit tax mechanism.
-The burden of GST is ultimately borne by the final consumer which is the end-user of the commodity or service provided is the need of gst.
+The burden of GST is ultimately borne by the final consumer which is the end-user of the commodity or service provided is the need and importance of GST.

 Before the introduction of GST, the indirect tax regime of India suffered from various drawbacks and limitations. needs of GST is there was a burden of tax-on-tax in the pre-GST system of central excise duty and the sales tax system of the states.
 GST had to take under its wings, a profusion of indirect taxes of the states and the centre.
 It has integrated taxes on goods and services to set off relief.
 Further, this regime has also captured value additions in the distributive trade.
 Currently, the service sector constitutes a tax base with cast potential that has not been exploited yet in India.
 Needs for gst in India, GST is justified as it has covered almost all the services for taxation.
 Since major state and central indirect taxes are included under GST, the multiplicity of taxes has been substantially reduced, reducing the operation cost of the national tax system.
 The uniformity in procedures and tax rates across the country will go a long way in reducing the cost of compliance.
 In crux, GST is a comprehensive indirect levy of tax on manufacturer, consumption and sale of goods, and services at the country level.
 GST is an indirect tax for the whole of the nation to make it one unified shared marketplace.
 It is designed to give India a world-class tax regime and improve the process and collection.
 It will end the long due distortions of differential treatment of the services sector and manufacturing sector.
 It will also facilitate seamless credit across the entire supply chain and all states under a joint tax base.